 All original content is created in Ukrainian.
 Not all content has been translated yet.
 Some posts may only be available in Ukrainian.Learn more

 Jack.
-Royal servant in maps
+The royal servant in cards

 Post cover: Jack.
-Royal servant in maps
+The royal servant in cards

 This content has been automatically translated from Ukrainian.

-Let's dive into the origin of the word "jack".
+Let's dive into the origin of the word "jack."

 This post doesn't have any additions from the author yet.

 Marshmallow.
-Sweet story of words
+A sweet story of words

 08 Jul 16:56

 Marshmallow.
-Sweet story of words
+A sweet story of words

 moonCat